 |Passes||Adult (ages 12+)||Child (ages 3-11)|

 As you can see, the Denver CityPASS can save you a pretty nice chunk of change on the included attractions, especially if you’re traveling with your family or a small group.

-For example, if you buy the 3-attraction pass for $39, you’ll want to make sure the regular admission costs of the 3 attractions you choose adds up to more than $39.
-Regular admission to the Downtown Aquarium, Denver Zoo, and Denver Museum of Nature & Science total $62.94.
-With the pass, you’d be saving $23.94 per adult or 38% off the regular price.
+For example, if you buy the 3-attraction pass for $42, you’ll want to make sure the regular admission costs of the 3 attractions you choose adds up to more than $42.
+Regular admission to the Downtown Aquarium, Denver Zoo, and Wings Over Rockies Air & Space Museum total $60.45.
+With the pass, you’d be saving $18.45 per adult or 30% off the regular price.
 The most value comes from the 5 attraction pass, which can save you up to 38%.

 Denver CityPASS Attractions Guide